red-gate/web-kata/kata6.md

         }
         ```

-    * import fetch function and connect state to props
+    * we import fetch function and connect state to props

         ```jsx
         import { bindActionCreators } from 'redux'